DEXA Body Composition & BMD Scans

 Bariatric surgery

-DEXA scanners emit a very low dose of radiation and it is safe to repeat scans over each year.
+DEXA scanners emit a very low dose of radiation and it is safe to repeat scans throughout the year.

 DEXA is recommended for all members of the population to monitor their metabolic health.